Yelp/elastalert/README.md

 ## Docker and Kubernetes

 ElastAlert 2 is well-suited to being run as a microservice, and is available as a [Docker container][2].
-A [Helm chart][7] is also maintained for easy configuration as a Kubernetes deployment.
-For more instructions on how to configure and run ElastAlert 2 in this way, see [here][8].
+For more instructions on how to configure and run ElastAlert 2 using Docker, see [here][8].

+A [Helm chart][7] is also included for easy configuration as a Kubernetes deployment.

 ## Documentation